ItaiAxelrad/highway-overpass-analysis/README.md

----
-title: Highway Overpass Analysis
+# Highway Overpass Analysis

-date: 2013-03-06
-image: 'images/image.png'
-tags: ['calpoly', 'structural', 'bridge', 'matlab']
----
+A highway overpass analysis project.

 ## Problem Introduction

 ![Diagram](images/image139.jpg)

 This project’s topic is analyzing the I-beams supporting a freeway overpass.
 Analysis like this is a vital part of the overpass design process, which ensures such a bridge is safe for public use.
 Bridges are often supported using roller-type connections to allow expansion and minor movement (Carmichael).
 We have therefore simplified the overpass as an indeterminate beam on pin and roller connections supporting a distributed load.
 Using Matlab, we have created a program that finds:

 - The bridge’s support reactions
 - Shear, bending moment, angle and displacement diagrams